MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/accessibility/keyboard.md

 In addition to setting the tab order of controls, it may be necessary to exclude controls from the tab order.
 One way of achieving this is by setting the [`IsEnabled`](xref:Xamarin.Forms.VisualElement) property of controls to `false`, because disabled controls are excluded from the tab order.

 However, it may be necessary to exclude controls from the tab order even when they aren't disabled.
-This can be achieved with the `VisualElement.IsTapStop` property, which indicates whether a [`VisualElement`](xref:Xamarin.Forms.VisualElement) is included in tab navigation.
+This can be achieved with the `VisualElement.IsTabStop` property, which indicates whether a [`VisualElement`](xref:Xamarin.Forms.VisualElement) is included in tab navigation.
 Its default value is `true`, and when its value is `false` the control is ignored by the tab-navigation infrastructure, irrespective if a `TabIndex` is set.

 ## Supported controls